-This thesis describes an implementation for automatic unsupervised activity mining in video's for a humanoid soccer robot, and its effectiveness when used for the prediction and anticipation of opponent actions.
-A topic modelbased method called Probabilistic Latent Sequential Motifs [13] is used to find recurring patterns of optical flow, referred to as motifs, in a dataset of short image sequences.
+This paper describes the application of automatic unsupervised activity mining in videos for a humanoid soccer robot, and its effectiveness when used for the prediction and anticipation of opponent actions.
+A topic model-based method called Probabilistic Latent Sequential Motifs [2] is used to find recurring patterns of optical flow, referred to as motifs, in a dataset of short image sequences.
+This is the first time that Probabilistic Latent Sequential Motifs are used in this setting.
 The number of motifs and the maximum length of such a motif is specified beforehand.
-The found patterns are then used by the goalkeeper to predict an opponent's action and react accordingly.
+The discovered activity patterns are then used by the goalkeeper to predict an opponent's action and react accordingly.
 The effectiveness of the used method was tested by comparing performance (i.e., the ratio of the number of prevented goals to the number of scored goals) of the resulting goalkeeper to that of a simpler goalkeeper model, that only reacts when the ball is approaching, through a penalty shootout.
-Results indicate that setting the desired number of motifs relatively low contributes to performance, but that a goalkeeper with a predefined set of behavioural rules performs better overall.
-Nevertheless, the thesis shows that automatic activity mining is a promising field of research in robot soccer.
+Results indicate that setting the desired number of motifs relatively low contributes to performance, but that a goalkeeper with a predefined set of behavioral rules performs better overall.
+Nevertheless, the paper shows that automatic activity mining is a promising field of research in robot soccer.